adamw8/Dune-DE1_SoC/README.md

 # Dune
 Dune is our version of the popular mobile games, [Dune!](https://play.google.com/store/apps/details?id=io.voodoo.dune&hl=en_CA&gl=US) and [Tiny Wings](https://apps.apple.com/ca/app/tiny-wings/id417817520), for the [DE1-SoC](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=836) board.
 The objective is to ride through a series of undulating hills and achieve the maximum possible score before crashing.

 The game was coded at a very low-level using C, and writes directly to the board's registers to control the double-buffered VGA display, HEX displays, switches, and PS/2 keyboard interface.
 Multiple techniques and computer graphics algorithms were used to update the frames efficiently, and a custom physics engine was written to control the player's character.
+Due to limitations in the simulation software, all the code had to be in one file.

 The technical highlights of our project are as follows:
 * Bresenham's line and circle algorithms for accurate and fast graphics